top of page

 der Regen + die Jacke = die Regenjacke (rain jacket)

-One thing to note is that it is always the last noun within the overall noun that determines the gender.
+One thing to note is that the gender is always determined by the last noun within the overall noun.

 die Bushaltestelle (literally “position” where the bus “stops“) = the bus stop